danielNemeth19/pyrun.nvim/README.md

 # Pyrun

-Project is aimed at running all python unit tests in the current buffer at any granularity.
+A plugin to run the unittests of the current buffer, at any granularity.

 ## Table of Contents
 * [Current state](#current-state)